Piranha Software: Launch

-The Piranah Software label was announced as a "long term commitment to the game market" in July 1986 and its first five titles were officially launched at the Personal Computer World Show at Olympia London in September 1986.
+The Piranha Software label was announced as a "long term commitment to the game market" in July 1986 and its first five titles were officially launched at the Personal Computer World Show at Olympia London in September 1986.

 Design Design were commissioned to produce a game featuring Rogue Trooper from the 2000 AD comic, and were tasked with adapting the 1979 horror film Nosferatu the Vampyre into the same isometric style as their previous game, N.E.X.O.R..

 Fergus McNeill of Delta 4, who had recently had chart success with Bored of the Rings and The Boggit chose The Colour of Magic when he was offered the opportunity to translate a book into an adventure game.

 Don Priestley was approached to bring the graphical techniques had used on Popeye to a game based on The Trap Door, a new ITV series due to start in October 1986.

 Five Ways Software converted the game to the Commodore 64 and Amstrad CPC computers and also developed Strike Force: Cobra, the only launch title not associated with a licence.

 All of the launch titles were well received with The Trap Door winning multiple awards from the press and described as one of the best games ever released for the ZX Spectrum.
 The Trap Door and Strike Force: Cobra reached numbers 12 and 15 in the Gallup software charts.

 Final Year and Closure

 Piranha's titles of 1987 were less well received.
 The Gauntlet-style game, The Astonishing Adventures of Mr. Weems and the She Vampires, from The RamJam Corporation (who had previously developed the original Dandy conversions for Electric Dreams) was criticised for its unoriginality.
 The Commodore 64 version scored only 19% from Zzap64 with reviewer Julian Rignall judging the game as "simply appalling".

-Don Priestley's next game, Flunky, was entertaining with its giant caricatures of the British Royal Family but lacked the gameplay of his earlier hit with illogical puzzles and frustrating controls.
+Don Priestley's next game, Flunky, was entertaining with its giant caricatures of the British royal family but lacked the gameplay of his earlier hit with illogical puzzles and frustrating controls.
 There was a much more positive reception for Through The Trapdoor, the sequel to The Trap Door, and The Big Sleaze, regarded as Delta 4's best adventure game.

 Piranha announced a return to book, comic and cartoon tie-ins with a host of planned releases based on Fungus the Bogeyman, Roy of the Rovers, and 2000A.D.'s Halo Jones and Judge Death.
 However, only one more licensed game, Yogi Bear, was released before Piranha was abruptly closed after only eighteen months when Macmillan decided the label was no longer financially viable.